intel/linux-sgx-pcl/README.md

 Rebuild and Reinstall Intel(R) SGX PSW and Intel(R) SGX SDK
 -----------------------------------------------------------

+**Notice:** Starting Intel(R) SGX PSW and SDK branch 2.1.3 the Intel(R) SGX PCL is integrated into the SDK.
+This step is relevant when Intel(R) SGX PCL is used as a add-on to older branches of the Intel(R) SGX PSW and SDK.

 Follow instructions at [linux-sgx](https://github.com/01org/linux-sgx) to uninstall and clean, then build and install the Intel(R) SGX PSW and Intel(R) SGX SDK.

 Set environment variables
 -------------------------

+**Notice:** Starting Intel(R) SGX PSW and SDK branch 2.1.3 the Intel(R) SGX PCL is integrated into the SDK.
+Steps 1-3 below are relevant when Intel(R) SGX PCL is used as a add-on to older branches of the Intel(R) SGX PSW and SDK.

 1. Set the Linux Intel(R) SGX PSW and Intel(R) SGX SDK home directory:
   ```
     $ export SGX_SDK_SRCS=< sgx_psw_sdk_sources_home_dir >